 4. Impersonate: The attacker creates a spoofed email account that looks authentic or compromises the actual account of the identity they are impersonating.
 This step is crucial for making the subsequent outreach to the target seem legitimate.

 5. Contact the target: With a plausible impersonated identity and a story, the attacker reaches out to the target, usually via email.
-The communication is crafted to mimic the tone, style, and type of request that would be expected from the impersonated identity.
+They craft the communication to mimic the identical tone, style, and type of request expected of the impersonated identity.

 6. Make a request: The final step involves the attacker asking the target to perform an action that serves the attacker’s purpose.
 This could be paying a fake invoice, sending confidential information, or clicking on a link that leads to a malicious site.
 The request is designed to seem routine or urgent, exploiting the target’s trust in the impersonated identity.